craigbuckler/livelocalhost/README.md

 livelocalhost.accessLog     = true;       // show server logs
 ```

-*(If not set, options fall back to environment variables then defaults.)*
+(*When not set, options fall back to environment variables then defaults.*)

 Execute the `.start()` method to start the server: